 - Salt and freshly ground black pepper

-- Lemon slices or wedges for serving (you can just use the one that was zested)
+- 4 lemon wedges for spritzing each serving (you can just use the one that was zested)

-Preheat oven to 350 degrees.
-Sprinkle each side of the chicken cutlet lightly with salt (about 1/16 tsp per each side), let stand at room temperature 20 minutes.
-Combine Mozzarella and Provolone cheese in a bowl, set aside.
+- Preheat oven to 350 degrees.
+Sprinkle each side of the chicken cutlet lightly with salt and let stand at room temperature 10 minutes.